A public evidence note for a U.S. market intraday Data Center restart experiment.

 NVDA / 15m / Bar ET 2026-06-03 12:00 / snapshot 12:15:06 ET

-This page does not publish raw logs, formulas, thresholds, trading signals, filter logic, timing windows, data-source handling, account details, broker configuration, deployment paths, or implementation recovery steps.
+This page does not publish raw logs, formulas, thresholds, trading signals, filter logic, account details, broker configuration, deployment paths, or implementation recovery steps.

 This page is not trading advice, strategy disclosure, an investment result, or proof of trading performance.